-- Two letters of recommendation mailed directly by the recommenders via a postal service or directly emailed to the Interdisciplinary Studies coordinator listed below
+- Two letters of recommendation can be emailed directly by the recommenders to INSD@unt.edu

 Enroll in classes

-If admitted to the Interdisciplinary Studies program, your coordinator will tell you when you are free to enroll in classes.
+If admitted to the Interdisciplinary Studies program, your academic counselor will work with you on class registration.
 Be sure that you have received the academic advising you need.
 You may need to get approval codes for certain classes from the course instructors or other representatives of the departments in which you are taking courses each semester.
 If a course has prerequisites, do not register for that course unless you meet those prerequisites.

 UCRS classes are interdisciplinary in nature and are among the courses available to Interdisciplinary Studies students.
 While 6000 level, doctoral courses are sometimes available to master’s students, remember that any courses you choose to list on your master’s degree plan will not count toward an eventual doctoral degree, if you choose to continue your education at UNT.
 You are free to take undergraduate courses, but only graduate-level classes (5000-level courses or above) count toward a master’s degree.

 Submit your degree plan

 After the first 9 graduate credit hours are complete, talk to your academic counselor about your degree plan.
 Your academic counselor will provide you with a degree plan form, or you may be asked to use the template found under Resources.